 7. Jaisalmer War Memorial

-If you stop here, you will be subjected to a sight filled with glorious memories of wars, the struggles, weapons, etc.
+If you stop here, you will be subjected to a sight filled with glorious memories of wars, struggles, weapons, etc.

-You can spend an hour reminiscing in history if you may please.
+You can spend an hour reminiscing about history if you may please.
 Entry to the park will cost you around 30 INR, and watching a documentary on the same will be another 30 bucks.

 Jodhpur, the second-largest city of Rajasthan, has a treasure worth of places that you can see.
 The sheer variety of its attractions will give you an idea of its diversity and colossal roots.